kattu99/ReadingList/README.md

 ### 2022
 1. Blitzscaling: The Lightning-Fast Path to Building Massively Valuable Companies, *Chris Yeh, Reid Hoffman*
 2. The Accidental Prime Minister: The Making and Unmaking of Manmohan Singh, *Sanjaya Baru*
 3. Capitalism in America: A History, *Alan Greenspan, Adrian Wooldridge*
+4. Barbarians at the Gate: : The Fall of RJR Nabisco, *Bryan Burrough, John Helyar*.

 ### 2021
 1. The Future of Freedom: Illiberal Democracy at Home and Abroad, *Fareed Zakaria*